MooersLab/pymolsnips/psnipsLog.md

         Blaine worked on getting Vundle and ultisnips working again.
         A bug in Catalina's Xcode lead to a lot of wasted effort.
         Had to install a new version of vim via homebrew.
-    Monday Dec 16, 2019 (5 AM to 8 AM)
+    Monday Dec 16, 2019 (5 AM to 9 AM)
-        Edited the README file.
+        Blaine edited the README file.
         See bottom of psnipsnext.md.
+        Updated time log at the bottom of contents.tex on Overleaf.
+        Wrote up bio for JOVE.

+  2
-## Annotations
+  1## Annotations
 - Files and folders``
 - Window in program ** **
 - Programs or text editors italicized * *